Ivan Matteo Lombardo: Later years

 Outside of these domestic intrigues, Lombardo's latter-day political activities mostly focused on his engagement with various international organisations dedicated to the defeat of communism.
 In the 1960s he argued that Italy was uniquely exposed to the threat of Soviet invasion due to her exposed position in the Mediterranean, describing the country as "a potential bridgehead which could become the passage into Western Europe or the passage into the African continent".
 He expanded on these themes at a well-publicised conference on 'revolutionary war', organised in May 1965 by the Alberto Pollio Institute for Military Studies at the Parco dei Principi Hotel in Rome, where he presented a paper entitled 'Permanent communist war against the West'.
 This conference, which was funded through the Institute by the Italian military intelligence agency SIFAR, has since come to be regarded as a foundational moment in the strategia della tenzione ("strategy of tension"), and was attended by several individuals who were later involved in various neo-fascist terror campaigns.

 Such interventions, and others besides, have led commentators such as Jeffrey Bale and Massimo Bonanni to define Lombardo, in these final decades, as belonging on the conservative right of the political spectrum.
-Although still an Atlanticist and a pro-European, his associations with extreme-right organisations such as the Salazarist Convergência Occidental were well known in anti-communist circles.
+Although still an Atlanticist and a pro-European, his associations with extreme-right organisations such as the Salazarist Convergência Occidental and the World Anti-Communist League were well known in anti-communist circles.
 In 1997, it was revealed by the would-be plotter and political renegade Edgardo Sogno that, had his attempt at leading a coup d'état in 1974 (the so-called Golpe Bianco, or "White Coup") been successful, he would have installed Lombardo as Minister of Finance in the resulting emergency government, alongside Pacciardi, Accame and other kindred spirits (some of whom, such as the politician and journalist Eugenio Reale, were apparently unaware of what was being proposed in their name).